OmarNouih/OmarNouih/README.md

 ## 🌐 [My Portfolio](https://omarnouih.github.io/Portfolio/)

 Explore my professional portfolio to learn more about my background, expertise, and the work that drives my passion for AI and data science.
+[My Portfolio](https://omarnouih.github.io/Portfolio/)

 ---